MacroBull/10189020-FPGA_Application_Work/README.md

   The fix point calculation written by myself has some defects in negative number conversion and operation with two different point number.

-  Another essential problem is that the coefficient of filter is calculated by truncate the real number of design results, from the simulation we get to know that it changes filters' performance, changing zeroes and poles may effects on stabilization , such is aware of later the project finished.
+  Another essential problem is that the coefficient of filter is calculated by truncating the real number of design results, from the simulation we get to know that it changes filters' performance and changing zeroes and poles may effects on stabilization , such is aware of later the project finished.

   Quartus seems have to use IP for floating calculation, using float may solve many problems.